bala-sr/MyTasks/users-list/README.md

 # Users List

+The main objective of the task is to maintain list of users and be able to add new users, edit existing users and delete users.
-This project was created using react, redux-form and react-beautiful-dnd.
+The task was created using react, redux-form and react-beautiful-dnd.

 ## Features